You feel alone. Your marriage is hurting….really hurting.

 #7 Say “Yes” to all the remedies

 In life-threatening situations, we dial 911 without hesitation.
 After paramedics rush us into the ER, we generally don’t say to the doctor, “I’ll just take the oxygen, but I don’t think I will do the x-ray or take the medicine”.
-Similarly, it’s foolish to approach marital crisis in the same way.
+Similarly, it’s foolish to approach a marital crisis in the same way.

 A spouse who says: